The Horror Story Every Homeowner Fears

 If you find something off, flag it immediately before it’s too late to fix.

-What If You’re Stuck with a Bad Renovation?
+What If You’re Stuck With A Bad Renovation?

 1. Hold the Contractor Accountable